gregflynn/settler/README.md

 # settler
-Settler is a simple migration framework for Flask and SQLAlchemy
+Settler is a simple migration framework for Flask, SQLAlchemy, and Flask-SQLAlchmey.

 ```python
 from flask_sqlalchemy import SQLAlchemy